vnijs/radiant/README.md

 Three (related) apps are included in the inst directory. `Base`, offers data loading, saving, viewing, visualizing, merging, and transforming tools.
 The `quant` app sources the code from base and extends it.
 Finally, the `marketing` app sources the code from `base` and `quant` and extends it with additional tools.

+### Documentation

+Documentation and tutorials for Radiant are available at <http://mostly-harmless.github.io/radiant/>

 ### Install

 - Required: [R](http://cran.rstudio.com/), version 3.1.2